chromi/sce/README.md

   (for senders)
 - `net.ipv4.ip_forward` - set to 1 to enable IP forwarding, e.g. on middleboxes
   running Cake
-- `net.ipv4.tcp_congestion_control` - set to one reno-sce, dctcp-sce or
-  cubic-sce to default all TCP connections to use this CC algorithm, although setting it explicitly for individual test flows may be the preferred method
+- `net.ipv4.tcp_congestion_control` - set to one of reno-sce, dctcp-sce or cubic-sce to default all TCP connections to use this CC algorithm, although setting it explicitly for individual test flows may be the preferred method

+In some setups, changing Linux's default pacing parameters may improve performance and reduce CE marks or drops (e.g. the one that may sometimes be seen as a flow reaches BDP).
+We've found the following settings to be an interesting starting point for experimentation:

+- `net.ipv4.tcp_pacing_ca_ratio` - set to 40 (Linux default is 120)
+- `net.ipv4.tcp_pacing_ss_ratio` - set to 100 (Linux default is 200)

 ## Cake and its SCE related parameters